Marker #82, “Site of Fairfield,” 4 miles NW of Paris, US 27, Bourbon County.

 Historical Marker #82 highlights the home of James Garrard, second governor of Kentucky.
 Governor James Garrard’s first house, located on Stoner Creek was called Fairfield and was a comfortable stone house built before 1785 of native limestone.
 It was the scene of early Bourbon County Court sessions.
 Elizabeth Mountjoy Garrard, the governor’s wife, did not like the low area in which it was built.
 She suspected the location so close to the creek was not a healthful place to live so a second house, called Mount Lebanon was built across the creek on a high cliff overlooking the creek and Fairfield.

 After the family moved into Mount Lebanon, Fairfield eventually became home to James Garrard, Jr. the Governor’s second son and his family.
 This James became the farmer who ran the entire Garrard estate during his father’s many absences while serving the state.
 Young James became one of the most famous agricultural leaders of his time.
 He was also a successful politician and statesman.
-James, Jr. was equally successful in his career as a military presence against the Indians and as a General in the War of 1812.
+James, Jr. established a military presence against Native American groups and as a General in the War of 1812.
 His military skill was evident at the Battle of the River Raisin in that war.

 Charles Todd Garrard, grandson of the governor, acquired the farm circa 1830.
 He built a larger home, known as Locust Grove, on the property.
 He was a noted stock breeder and owned cattle descended from the first pedigreed stock imported in 1817.